Efficient $\varepsilon$-approximate minimum-entropy couplings: -approximate coupling algorithm

 \textit{\underline{Constructing the coupling.}} We will sketch how to construct a coupling (beyond just knowing the entropy value) with entropy upper bounded by the cost returned by the dynamic program.
 It is a standard technique to ``trace through'' a dynamic program to construct the corresponding solution.
 In typical fashion, start at the first call of the dynamic program.
 Then, whichever is the minimum-cost transition (either splitting the largest distribution state, or making a coupling state and adjusting the multisets), take the same corresponding action in the coupling construction.
 Eventually, when reaching the base case, use the greedy coupling of \cite{kocaoglu2017entropic} to couple the leftover distribution states.
 As argued in the previous paragraph, this greedy coupling must have entropy bounded by the base case value returned by the dynamic program.
-The details of the greedy coupling algorithm are inconsequential, all we leverage is that it produces a valid coupling and has bounded running time (for this one, it is $O(m^2 n \log(n))$ time); there are multiple alternative coupling algorithms that would also satisfy these properties, or even the independent coupling with $O(n \log(2/\tau))^m$ coupling states would have sufficed.
-For any base case, the multisets $S_1^{\text{leftover}},\dots,S_m^{\text{leftover}}$ will each have size at most $1/\tau + n$, since all values will be at least $\tau$, other than the $n$ leftover distribution states $<\tau$ in the rounding preprocessing step; this means the greedy coupling runs in time $O(m^2(n + 1/\tau) \log(n + 1/\tau))$.
+The details of the greedy coupling algorithm are inconsequential, all we leverage is that it produces a valid coupling and has bounded running time (for this one, it is $O(m^2 n \log(n))$ time); there are multiple alternative coupling algorithms that would also satisfy these properties.
+For any base case, the multisets $S_1^{\text{leftover}},\dots,S_m^{\text{leftover}}$ will each have size at most $1/\tau + 2n$, since all values will be at least $\tau$, other than at most $ 2n$ leftover distribution states of size $<\tau$ from the rounding preprocessing step; this means the greedy coupling runs in time $O(m^2(n + 1/\tau) \log(n + 1/\tau))$.
+Note also how our algorithm may have split distribution states, and the corresponding coupling states should be mapped back to the original distribution state from the input; this may cause some coupling states to be merged, but this would only decrease entropy.